getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 ### Prime Directive’s “Flynn”

-Prime Directive labels Flynn as “the product that ops provides to developers [(1)](#resources).”
+Prime Directive labels Flynn as “the product that ops provides to developers [(2)](#resources).”
 They believe that “ops should be a product team, not consultants” and that “Flynn is the single platform that ops can provide to developers to power production, testing, and development, freeing developers to focus.”

 Flynn is an open-source Platform-as-a-Service built from pluggable components that you can mix and match however you want.
-Out of the box, it looks a lot like a Heroku that you could self-host, but one that easily allows you to replace the pieces you choose with whatever you need.
+Out of the box, Flynn resembles a cloud application platform such as [Heroku](https://www.heroku.com/), but a Heroku that you can self-host and that allows you to replace the pieces you choose with whatever you need.

-In regards to how Flynn differs from other PaaS like Heroku, Cloud Foundry, Deis, or Dokku, “the other PaaS technologies mainly focus on scaling a stateless app tier.
+Flynn differs from other PaaS like Heroku, Cloud Foundry, Deis, or Dokku in that “the other PaaS technologies mainly focus on scaling a stateless app tier.
 They may run one or two persistent services for you, but for the most part you are on your own to figure that part out.
-Flynn is really trying to solve the state problems, which is pretty unique [(2)](#resources).”
+Flynn is really trying to solve the state problems, which is pretty unique [(3)](#resources).”

-It is worth mentioning that with regards to stateful management, particularly in databases, right now Flynn supports Postgres, but their goal is to have Flynn help you run the database service so you don’t have to.
+With regard to stateful management, particularly in databases, Flynn supports Postgres now.
+Offering automated backup, automated failover, zero downtime and no configuration effort, Flynn's goal is to manage your database service for you.
 To learn more about working with data and stateful applications in containers, read [Docker best practices: data and stateful applications](/docker-best-practices-data-stateful-applications/).

 Sponsors and users of Flynn include but are not limited to Coinbase,